vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_creation_EN.md

     - Names of club members need to be spelled correctly because they also serve as identification.
 So "Jan Doede" and "Jan Doedel" are two different persons to the software.
         - Peter van den Hamer is entered as `"givenName": "Peter", "infixName": "van den", "familyName": "Hamer"`.
         - Max Verstappen is entered as `"givenName": "Max", "infixName": "", "familyName": "Verstappen"` (or alternatively as `"givenName": "Max", "familyName": "Verstappen"`).
-    - You don't need to provide the complete list of club members in one go.
-So you could initially provide just five members as a test and add more members in a later version.
+    - You don't need to provide the complete list of club members in one show.
+So you could initially provide a few members as a test and add more members in later versions.

 5. Users of [JSON Editor Online](https://jsoneditoronline.org) can skip this step of **checking** the file.
     - Why?
 JSON Editor Online generates warnings the moment the file is not a valid JSON file.
 A warning will tell you what's wrong and where the error is.
 The site's Tree and Table modes even prevent certain types of errors.